Appointment New Patient Appointment or 214-645-4673

 UT Southwestern Medical Center is ranked by U.S. News & World Report as one of the nation's top 20 hospitals for cancer care, and we are rated as "High Performing" in gynecological cancer surgery, placing us among the leading facilities in the U.S. for this procedure.

-UT Southwestern Medical Center’s gynecologic oncology deliver experts, compassionate, innovative care to women with cervical cancer.
-We take time to answer questions, talk through options, and help patients feel more confident in their care.
+UT Southwestern Medical Center’s gynecologic oncologists deliver expert, comprehensive, innovative care to women with cervical cancer.

 As the only National Cancer Institute-designated comprehensive cancer center in North Texas, we deliver the best cancer care available today and push to discover new treatments.
 NCI designation means we offer patients the ability to participate in the broadest possible range of clinical trials, with access to potential therapies not available at other facilities.